Break out the bowls for some comfort. This slow cooker beef and beans pasta soup has everything you need. Don’t forget the Parmesan.

 Today we have a little something beefy for all the carnivores out there who turn their noses up at mere soup.
 And a little something something with beans for the bean lovers.
 Two kinds actually.
 We have your regular kidney beans and great northern beans or cannellini beans, which I can never seem to spell right.
 So beans, check.

 And then we have a rich, hearty tomato-based Italian-inspired broth to marry them all together.
 And finally, super cute ditalini pasta.
 If you’re not familiar with it, imagine Super Mario pipes cut into tiny bite-sized pieces.
 It’s small enough to not be too chewy for a soup but big enough to add some substance.
 I’m in love.

 Toss in some seasoning, some Worcestershire sauce (just because it’s awesome and needs to be in almost everything), a little sugar to balance out the tartness from the tomato broth and some Parmesan shavings to top it all up once you’re ready to break out the spoons.
 Make it soupy with extra beef broth or keep it at a chili-like consistency.
 It’s up to you.

 Hungry yet?
 Let’s go!

 So try it this way if you have the time.
 It may make a difference!
 You can also try adding in the uncooked pasta towards the last 30 minutes to cook it in the soup as well.
 Just make sure there’s enough liquid to cover it all.
-Anyway, back to the beginning (cue rewind noise in head), we brown the beef, drain all fat and set that aside.
-Then we saute the veggies for about 5 minutes.
+Anyway, back to the beginning, we brown the beef, drain all fat and set that aside.
+Then we sauté the veggies for about 5 minutes.
 Just until tender.

 I also added some red pepper flakes to taste just to kick things up a little.
 Once it’s all done, toss in the cooked pasta and beans and mix it all up.
 And that is it.
 Don’t forget the Parmesan and if you want something fresh to garnish with, try some parsley or basil.